 Whether it’s bike riding, swimming, rollerblading, having a barbecue by the beach or simply grabbing brunch with the kids, East Coast Park is the place to be!

 The sun is shining, you’re in the mood for some fresh air in the great outdoors, and the kids have plenty of energy to burn.
 So where do you head with the family?
 East Coast Park, of course!
-This gorgeous sandy stretch in Singapore has tons of fantastic outdoor activities for kids (and a few for grown-ups fancying a spot of kidulting), including a huge lineup of cycling, skating or scooting routes, and some of the coolest playgrounds in Singapore.
-To add to the mix, the park also has a wide expanse of beach for serious bucket-and-spade action, as well as barbecue pits perfect for cooking up a family feast.
+This gorgeous sandy stretch in Singapore has tons of fantastic outdoor activities for kids, including a huge lineup of cycling, skating or scooting routes, and some of the coolest playgrounds in Singapore.
+To add to the mix, East Coast Park also has a wide expanse of beach for serious bucket-and-spade action, as well as barbecue pits perfect for cooking up a family feast.
 Or if you fancy, check out the kid-friendly cafes and restaurants at numerous locations (including our fave at Parkland Green).
 Well, it’s no wonder families love this pocket of the island.

 There are so many carparks at East Coast Park that if you are driving over you would think you’d be okay for a spot… Not always the case at the weekends, folks!
 If you can take public transport or a taxi then that’s the best way to get there stress-free!
 Bedok MRT station is the closest if you are coming in by train.
 From there, take the bus 401 on weekends which will take you directly to the park itself.
 And if you’re heading there during the week, hop on the 197 to Marine Parade Road outside Parkway Parade and walk through the underpass.